newaetech/chipwhisperer-husky-fpga/README.md

 # Implementation
 Husky uses a Xilinx XC7A35 FPGA.
 Implementation is done with Vivado 2020.2.

+Implementation should run cleanly (no setup or hold timing violations) but timing is tight and small timing failures can occur if you're unlucky.
+The usual culprits are:
+* `ADC_clk_fb` clock: in `fifo_top_husky.v` for logic around counting
+  samples and segments, or writing data from the fast FIFO to the slow FIFO.
+* `oberver_clk` clock: logic in the TraceWhisperer UART receiver, or in `reg_la.v`.
+* setup and/or hold violations on the `ADC_DP` inputs.

 # Testing

 CW-Husky is tested in two ways: